janet-lang/janet/README.md

 useful features are first class functions and closures, immutable and mutable hashtables, arrays, and bytebuffers, macros (NYI), tail-call optimization, and continuations (coroutines, error handling).
-The runtime and compiler are written in C99, but should eventually be completely compatible with C89 compilers.
+The runtime and compiler are written in C99.

 There is a repl for trying out the language, as well as the ability to run script files.
 This client program is separate from the core runtime, so